News and notes on Purdue Athletics

 The fourth-ranked Purdue women's golf team finished as runners up at the 2011 NCAA Championships

-Devon Brouse is in his 19th season as the head coach and director of golf operations for the Boilermaker men's and women's golf teams, coaching both teams for 15 seasons, but focusing on just the Purdue women for the last four years.
+Devon Brouse is in his 20thseason as the head coach and director of golf operations for the Boilermaker men's and women's golf teams, coaching both teams for 15 seasons, but focusing on just the Purdue women for the last five years.
 Brouse graduated from Purdue in 1971 with a B.S. in agronomy, returned to his alma mater in 1998 and has led Purdue golf to unprecedented success.

 The Boilermakers advanced to the NCAA Championships in 17 of the last 18 seasons, including August Kim’s individual appearance in 2016, and have qualified for the NCAA Regional Championships in all 19 seasons under Brouse.
 In addition to their NCAA Championship appearances and team accolades the Boilermakers have shown an impressive string of successes as well.
 In the last decade they have won an individual title (Maria Hernandez in 2009), a team title (2010), a runner-up finish (2011) and in 2013, came close to repeating as national champions, finishing in third place.

 And speaking of national recognition, several of Brouse's golfers have earned national accolades.
 Hernandez won the Honda Sports Award and PING/NCAA National Player of the Year after her national title in 2009.
-Hernandez, Maude Amiee LeBlanc and Paula Reto all earned first team All-America honors and overall Brouse's players have earned 31 All-America awards in the last decade, including six first team All-America recognitions.
+Hernandez, Maude Aimee LeBlanc, Paula Reto and August Kim all earned first team All-America honors and overall Brouse's players have earned 32 All-America awards in the last decade, including seven first team All-America recognitions.

 The Boilermakers returned to the top tier of the NCAA Championship leaderboard in 2013, after 2012's ninth-place effort, taking home third place with a four-day total of 289-289-295-300=1173 (+21).
 Heading into the championship ranked seventh in the country, Reto led the charge with a third-place individual finish, while Aurora Kan earned 15th and Gonzalez-Escallon was 23rd.
 It marked the eighth consecutive top-10 finish for Purdue at the NCAA Championships.